DionKill/ps4-linux-tutorial/docs/files.md

 >Want to add more distros?
 Make an issue and your wish shall be granted.
 >
 >Want to make your own?
 [Check this out!](https://ps4linux.com/make-ps4-linux-distro/)

-## Payloads (kinda optional)
-For those who don't want to open a browser everytime (saves like 15-30 seconds for those sweet top 1% speedruns)

-[Download them from the ps4boot repositories](https://github.com/ps4boot/ps4-linux-payloads), and extract the one you want in your `data/payloads` folder.
-Remember to use the one that is for your Southbridge (you have understood that by now).
-If it doesn't have any particularly append, it's for both Aeolia and Belize.

-You MUST use the 1GB one for installation, you can use whatever thereafter.

 ## To the installation we go!